Sabrinas Organizing

 Don't store books in the attics.
 Books should not be left there as you shouldn't place photos in the attic because of temperature changes.

 Don't keep books in cars.
-Some people will leave books in car trunks (Affiliate Link).
+Some people will leave books in car trunks (affiliate).
 The cars are not very well protected from the water.
 It could get wet if there is heavy rain.

 Where NOT to KEEP TREASURED BOOKS in a Small Home